Police discover unknown substance during drug raid

-Police discovered an unknown substance after executing a search warrant relative to an ongoing drug investigation on Wednesday at Taitano Apartments in Maite.
+Police discovered an unknown substance after executing a search warrant relative to an ongoing drug investigation on Wednesday at Taitano Apartments in Mongmong.

 During the course of the raid, officers discovered the substance and activated the Guam Fire Department's Hazardous Materials Team, said Guam Police Department spokesman Sgt.
 Paul Tapao.